softindex/datakernel/examples/bytebuf/README.md

 ByteBuf byteBuf = ByteBuf.wrapForReading(data);
 ```

-* The line `[0, 1, 2, 3, 4, 5]` is a result of converting bytes to ByteBuf and wrapping them for writing:
+* The line `[0, 1, 2, 3, 4, 5]` is a result of converting an empty array of bytes to ByteBuf and wrapping them for
+writing.
+Then the ByteBuf was filled with bytes with the help of `while` loop:
 ```java
 byte[] data = new byte[6];
 ByteBuf byteBuf = ByteBuf.wrapForWriting(data);